ingseo/portfolio2020/README.md

 -<br><br>

-This is the code repository for Inseo Lee, a "currently on-going" web publisher.😄<br>
+This is the code repository for Inseo Lee, a "Present Continuous" web publisher.😄<br>
 It is designed to show the code of personal work included in the portfolio.<br><br>

 It is prohibited for individuals or organizations to take and use the code.<br>